jdtyler1522-a11y/birmingham-kids/replit.md

 # Overview

 Birmingham Kids is a mobile-first quad-directory web application designed to help parents find quality childcare, pediatricians, pediatric dentists, and speech & occupational therapists in the Birmingham, Alabama metro area.
 The application features a Node.js/Express backend with user authentication and a vanilla JavaScript frontend.
-It offers four comprehensive directories with advanced filtering, tab-based navigation, and an interactive map view for childcare and pediatricians.
+It offers four comprehensive directories: (1) 278 childcare centers, (2) 77 pediatricians, (3) 55 pediatric dentists, and (4) 23 speech & OT therapists - all with advanced filtering, tab-based navigation, and an interactive map view for childcare and pediatricians.
 The project's ambition is to simplify parenting in Birmingham by providing a user-friendly platform with verified data and a modern, playful aesthetic.

 # User Preferences